rakshitmukuldeb169/AssamPolice/README.md

 # Fake NEWS Detection
-This Project is mainly based on Machine Learning.This Project was built for the Hackathon Organised by Assam Police in collaboration with Skillenza.
+This Project is mainly based on Machine Learning.This Project was built for Assam Police as a part of the 9-week Hackathon Organised by Ernst & Young in collaboration with Skillenza.